E-bike from Cusco to Machu Picchu

 - Is transfer from airport included?
 Yes, both arrival and departure in Cusco.

 - How is the return handled?
-Boat + vehicle transfer back to Cusco.
+After visiting Machu Picchu, you take the train back to Ollantaytambo and a private vehicle to Cusco.

 - What group size & support?
 Small groups with support vehicle, guides, and boat transfers.